Azure-Samples/ms-identity-python-django-tutorial/README.md

   - azure-active-directory
   - azure-active-directory-b2c
   - microsoft-identity-platform
-name: Enable your Python Django webapp to sign in users to your Azure Active Directory B2C tenant with the Microsoft identity platform
+name: Enable your Python Django web app to sign in users to your Azure Active Directory B2C tenant with the Microsoft identity platform
 urlFragment: ms-identity-b2c-python-django-webapp-authentication
-description: "This sample demonstrates a Python Django webapp that signs in users with Azure Active Directory B2C (Azure AD B2C)"
+description: "This sample demonstrates a Python Django web app that signs in users with Azure Active Directory B2C (Azure AD B2C)"
 ---
-# Enable your Python Django webapp to sign in users to your Azure Active Directory B2C tenant with the Microsoft identity platform
+# Enable your Python Django web app to sign in users to your Azure Active Directory B2C tenant with the Microsoft identity platform

 - [Overview](#overview)
 - [Scenario](#scenario)